joephinderink/SharePortation-Protocol--SPP-/provider/README.md

 The response to a client request must include a valid HTTP status code defined in the [IANA HTTP Status Code Registry][iana].

-See [Responses][responses] for information on valid MDS response codes and [Error Messages][error-messages] for information on formatting error messages.
+See [Responses][responses] for information on valid  SPP response codes and [Error Messages][error-messages] for information on formatting error messages.

 The response must set the `Content-Type` header as specified in the [Versioning section][versioning].

-Response bodies must be a `UTF-8` encoded JSON object and must minimally include the MDS `version` and a `data` payload:
+Response bodies must be a `UTF-8` encoded JSON object and must minimally include the  SPP `version` and a `data` payload:

 ```json
 {